-Summary 2017: Construction of Phase I, which is the southern-most 4,100 feet of flood control channel, was completed in 2014 and is currently operational.
-The Phase II (Hollister Avenue Bridge) component of the project is currently in the latter stages of design with construction expected to begin sometime in 2018.
-Once the City has acquired the remaining areas of required right-of-way and received the subsequent approvals by Caltrans, construction is expected to begin sometime in 2019.
+Summary 2018: Construction of Phase I, which is the southern-most 4,100 feet of flood control channel, was completed in 2014 and is currently operational.
+The Phase II (Hollister Avenue Bridge) component of the project is currently in the latter stages of design with construction expected to begin sometime in FY 2019/20.
 The completion of the Phase II bridge and channel improvements will improve the flood conveyance capacity of the San Jose Creek flood control channel.
 Upon completion of improvements, a Letter of Map Revision (LOMR) will be submitted to FEMA that will revise the 100-year FEMA flood hazard map and remove much of Old Town from the flood hazard area.
 The revised flood map and removal of both residential and commercial property from the 100-year flood hazard area will lower flood risk and allow a reduction in insurance premiums while also encouraging new investment throughout the Old Town area.